davidtchiu/davidtchiu.github.io/teaching/cs240/hwk4.schelling/index.md

 - When the page loads (or reloads), your app should immediately read in all of the existing values in the `<input>` fields.
 Use these values to generate an HTML `<table>` element representing the population distribution.
 Initially, you should get a 20 x 20 table containing ~10% vacant spots.
 In the remaining spots, you should see a ~60% to ~40% split between population X and Y, respectively.
 Produce the table using javascript (use a 2D array to represent the board).
 The table node must be attached as a child to the HTML element with the id: `board`.

+  - You may want to refresh yourself on how tables are structured in HTML.
+Here's a link to [using tables](https://www.w3schools.com/html/html_tables.asp).

 - When converting your 2D array to an HTML table, use the `document.createElement()` method, and append or replace the nodes where appropriate.
 That is, your code should _not_ be building an HTLM string, and modifying the `.innerHTML` field.
 Manipulate the DOM directly using standard JS functions learned in class.

 - Vacant cells should be colored white, and its color cannot be changed.
 Picking a different color for either of the two populations should immediately cause their colors to change in the table.
 It should not, however, reset the table or move any elements around.